-SpoorWeb General information 1.1 Facility SpoorWeb is an application, included in the Train Path service, under Category 1 of Annex II to Directive 2012/34/EU.
-1.2 Service provider ProRail 1.3 Term of validity The service is offered during the term of the Network Statement.
-2. Function 2.1 Description In the event of disruptions, ProRail and the railway undertakings shall communicate via the SpoorWeb application about the handling of the disruption.
+SpoorWeb 1.3 Term of validity The service is offered during the term of the Network Statement.
+F 2.
+Function 2.1 Description In the event of disruptions, ProRail and the railway undertakings shall communicate via the SpoorWeb application about the handling of the disruption.
 ProRail also uses SpoorWeb to inform the other parties involved.
 This provides all parties involved with central access to all important information on an disruption, such as the affected railway infrastructure, the anticipated end time as well as information on cancelled and rerouted trains.
 The user type (view/change) can be set per employee, according to the client's specifications.
 3. Description of the facility 3.1 Locations N/A 3.1.1 Availability Availability of application: 7x24 hours (subject to fixed maintenance periods, which are yet to be determined).
 Availability of ancillary services: 7x24 hours.
 3.1.2 Technical characteristic Access to the web-based SpoorWeb application, which runs within a browser guaranteed by ProRail.
-3.1.3 Planned changes There are no planned changes.
-4. User costs 4.1 Information related to the user charge This application is provided as part of the Train Path service, see Chapter 5.3.1.
+3.1.3 Planned changes There are no planned changes. Γ 4.
+User costs 4.1 Information related to the user charge This application is provided as part of the Train Path service, see Chapter 5.3.1.
 A graduated scale is used for this application.
-If more accounts are purchased than agreed in the graduated scale, additional costs of € 3,240.13 per account are charged.
+If more accounts are purchased than agreed in the graduated scale, additional costs of $\in$ 3,282.24 per account are charged.
 4.2 Information relating to discount on the user charge N/A 5.
-User conditions 5.1 Legal requirements An SLA forms part of the Access Agreement; a draft version will be provided on request via Product Management Information & ICT Services (informatiediensten@prorail.nl).

-SpoorWeb 5.2 Technical requirements made of rolling stock N/A 5.3 Independent use N/A 5.4 IT systems The application can be accessed from any computer with a fairly recent browser and an internet connection.
-6. Capacity request 6.1 Access request If you want to use ProRail applications, you need a ProRail account as a client of ProRail: • If your company is not yet a client of ProRail, you can click for more information about the application process. • If your company is already a client of ProRail, but you do not yet have an account, request one via your company administrator.
+User conditions 5.1 Legal requirements An SLA forms part of the Access Agreement; a draft version will be provided on request via Product Management Information & ICT Services ( informatiediensten@prorail.nl ).
+5.2 Technical requirements made of rolling stock N/A 5.3 Independent use N/A 5.4 IT systems The application can be accessed from any computer with a fairly recent browser and an internet connection.
+6. Capacity request 6.1 Access request If you want to use ProRail applications, you need a ProRail account as a client of ProRail: If your company is not yet a client of ProRail, you can click for more information about the application process.
+If your company is already a client of ProRail, but you do not yet have an account, request one via your company administrator.
 If you have a ProRail account, you can apply for access to an application via IDM.
 6.2 Handling time A maximum handling time of two weeks is set between the request for and granting of access to the application.
 6.3 Information on capacity availability and temporary capacity restrictions N/A